yihua/hudi/website/docs/configurations.md

 ---

-> #### hoodie.datasource.write.merger.strategy
-> Id of merger strategy.
-Hudi will pick HoodieRecordMerger implementations in hoodie.datasource.write.merger.impls which has the same merger strategy id<br></br>
-> **Default Value**: eeb8d96f-b1e4-49fd-bbf8-28ac514178e5 (Optional)<br></br>
-> `Config Param: MERGER_STRATEGY`<br></br>

----

-> #### hoodie.write.executor.disruptor.wait.strategy
-> Strategy employed for making Disruptor Executor wait on a cursor.
-Other options are SLEEPING_WAIT, it attempts to be conservative with CPU usage by using a simple busy wait loopYIELDING_WAIT, it is designed for cases where there is the option to burn CPU cycles with the goal of improving latencyBUSY_SPIN_WAIT, it can be used in low-latency systems, but puts the highest constraints on the deployment environment<br></br>
-> **Default Value**: BLOCKING_WAIT (Optional)<br></br>
-> `Config Param: WRITE_WAIT_STRATEGY`<br></br>

----

-> #### hoodie.write.executor.type
-> Set executor which orchestrates concurrent producers and consumers communicating through a message queue.BOUNDED_IN_MEMORY(default): Use LinkedBlockingQueue as a bounded in-memory queue, this queue will use extra lock to balance producers and consumerDISRUPTOR: Use disruptor which a lock free message queue as inner message, this queue may gain better writing performance if lock was the bottleneck.
-SIMPLE: Executor with no inner message queue and no inner lock.
-Consuming and writing records from iterator directly.
-Compared with BIM and DISRUPTOR, this queue has no need for additional memory and cpu resources due to lock or multithreading, but also lost some benefits such as speed limit.
-Although DISRUPTOR_EXECUTOR and SIMPLE are still in experimental.<br></br>
-> **Default Value**: BOUNDED_IN_MEMORY (Optional)<br></br>
-> `Config Param: EXECUTOR_TYPE`<br></br>

----

 > #### hoodie.allow.operation.metadata.field
 > Whether to include '_hoodie_operation' in the metadata fields.
 Once enabled, all the changes of a record are persisted to the delta log directly without merge<br></br>
 > **Default Value**: false (Optional)<br></br>